Trickle-Down Economics Definition:

 were extended even for those making $250,000 or more.

 Most 2012 Republican Presidential candidates also proposed some form of cutting taxes.
 For example, Mitt Romney proposed cutting all taxes on capital gains and dividends for everyone making less than $250,000 a year.
-He also wants to lower the corporate tax rate to induce multi-national corporations to pay more taxes in the U.S. instead of overseas.
+He also wanted to lower the corporate tax rate to induce multi-national corporations to pay more taxes in the U.S. instead of overseas.
 Article updated August 27, 2013